EC528-Fall-2024/orchestrating-ai-app-cloud/README.md

 - Use Terraform to provision resources
 - Begin managing AI workloads on IDC
 - Configure cloud resources with Ansible playbooks (Setup libraries such as PyTorch, TensorFlow etc.)
+- Automatic generation of cloud-init script for custom VM initialization
 - Develop initial CLI for platform interactions

 Release 3 (External Integrations):